On this page

 "Since joining NZTA a year ago I have had the opportunity to review and approve a number of projects to be progressed in the Auckland region.
 This has given me an applied understanding of roading and public transport investment in New Zealand.
 It is exciting to know that the work I am doing will have a significant impact on the lives of people living in Auckland."

 "As well as gaining an understanding of the traditional funding process, I am part of a National team which is looking for innovation in our Investment Development approach.
 This has provided a great learning opportunity and is a real eye-opener given the future funding challenges.
 I have also had the opportunity to attend many presentations in the wider business environment, which are aimed at helping to grow an awareness of the significant role NZTA plays in New Zealand's economy."

 "I am looking forward to further developing my investment and finance knowledge through my work at NZTA."

 How to apply

 Between May and June our GDP and summer internship openings are advertised under current vacancies in the NZTA Careers Centre.
+This year we also have opportunities for planning and investment graduates being advertised in July 2013.
 By creating an NZTA Careers Centre account you can apply to vacancies and create job alerts so you can be notified of when we’re accepting GDP and summer intern applications.

 GDP selection process

 Following the closing date for applications, we conduct a review of all the CVs, cover letters and questionnaires to select a longlist of candidates.
 We then hold assessment centres in Auckland and Christchurch (typically in July) in order to select our shortlist of preferred candidates.
+For the planning and investment graduates we will be looking to hold an assessment centre at the beginning of September 2013.
 Sometimes we will hold final interviews in August prior to making our offers.